raphink/Augeas-book/en/10-troubleshooting/01-chapter10.markdown

 ### No lens for the file

 One possibility is that there is no existing lens for this file, or the lens you expect to parse this file has no filter for this file at this location.
-See chapter 7 for more information on writing lenses.
+See chapter \ref{chap:writing_lenses} on page \pageref{chap:writing_lenses} for more information on writing lenses.

 ### UID has no rights to read